Heap Basics¶

 intervals.sort(key=lambda x: x[0])

-heap = [intervals[0][1]]
+minHeap = [intervals[0][1]]

 for i in range(1, len(intervals)):

-if intervals[i][0] >= heap[0]:
+if intervals[i][0] >= minHeap[0]:

-heapq.heappush(heap, intervals[i][1])
+heapq.heappush(minHeap, intervals[i][1])

-return len(heap)
+return len(minHeap)

 intervals = [[0, 30], [5, 10], [15, 20]]